Cost & Quality Designations

 The methodology utilized is based first on specific quality measures, then on efficiency.
 Quality measures are adopted from those endorsed by the National Quality Forum (NQF), National Committee for Quality Assurance (NCQA), and the Ambulatory Quality Alliance (AQA).
 Efficiency information is based on claims data.

-Cost & Quality Designation Criteria for 2014
+Cost & Quality Designation Criteria

 We recognize that that there may be circumstances that warrant review of your current designation.
 For that reason, we have implemented a reconsideration process.